Rugby Western Relief Road: Planning and pre-construction

 Public consultation regarding the roads was started in November 1997 about a decade before construction began and ended two months later in January 1998.
 The original road plan had it running through Cawston and not around it but the extra funding was quickly found to change this.
 In September 2002 Rugby Borough Council had finalised and submitted their plans which were accepted in October that year.
 In December 2005 the Department for Transport approved Compulsory Purchase and Side Roads Orders, albeit with slight modifications to the plan regarding the extreme southern end of the road.
 The construction company Carillion, who have also worked on the M6 toll and the 2009 M6 extension, were awarded the contract.

 Special consideration has been taken to reduce the environmental impact of the new road.
 Since 2002 the County Council and Carillion worked with Penny Anderson Associates Limited to protect local wildlife, especially local bats and badgers.
-Elsewhere over 15,000 trees are due to be planted and 2 mi of new hedgerows laid.
-25 acre of wildflowers will be planted and several 'balancing pools' dug to try to help cancel out the negative environmental impact of the new road.
+Elsewhere over 15,000 trees were due to be planted and 2 mi of new hedgerows laid.
+25 acre of wildflowers would be planted and several 'balancing pools' dug to try to help cancel out the negative environmental impact of the new road.